MicrosoftDocs/PowerShell-Docs/reference/4.0/PSDiagnostics/Disable-PSWSManCombinedTrace.md

 ## DESCRIPTION

-This cmdlet starts the logging session started by `Enable-PSWSManCombinedTrace`.
+This cmdlet stops the logging session started by `Enable-PSWSManCombinedTrace`.

 This cmdlet uses the `Stop-Trace` cmdlet.